-SUSTAINABLE LOCALLY GATHERED WILD PLANTS/GARDEN PLANTS
+SUSTAINABLE LOCALLY GATHERED WILD PLANTS / OUR OWN GARDEN GROWN PLANTS

 Many of these dye various shades of yellow with an alum mordant and shades of green/gray/purplish gray with an iron mordant.
 However, there are some notable exceptions which dye orange, russet and brown.